The Safest and Most Dangerous Places in Thousand Oaks, San Antonio, TX: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Thousand Oaks is $349 per year, which is $116 less than the national average and $207 less than San Antonio's city average.
-Below we compare neighborhoods similar to Thousand Oaks:
+The overall cost of crime per resident in Thousand Oaks is $349 per year, which is $116 less than the national average and $207 less than San Antonio's city average.
+The comparison below uses neighborhoods similar to Thousand Oaks:

 • In Downtown Houston, Houston, TX, crime costs $1,317 per person, which is $969 more than in Thousand Oaks.